 We can also add, delete, or except vlans:

 jmcristobal(config-if)# switchport trunk allowed vlan [ add | except | remove ] <vlan_list>

-With the above command we must be careful to add the keywords add, except, remove to add, remove or except point vlans, if these keywords are not specified we would be overwriting the vlans we are allowing on the trunk port.
+With the above command, we must be careful to add the keywords add, except, remove to work with point vlans; if these keywords are not specified, we would be overwriting the vlans we allow on the trunk port.

 The native vlan is modified with the following command: